barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

     cheatsheets, and then run that campaign.
 ---

-Over the past month I've been preparing to run a [glo:traveller]
+Over the past month I've been preparing to run a Traveller
 campaign: I've been reading the books, watching scenario reviews, pitching the campaign (Matt Colville has a great video on [campaign pitches][], check it out) to my players... and all of this because we did a one-shot a while back and quite enjoyed it.

-I'm not an experienced [glo:traveller] [glo:gm].
+I'm not an experienced Traveller [abbr:gm].
 I've been learning the rules as much as I've been preparing adventure hooks, so learning a new system has been on my mind lately.

-RPGs are usually taught through a kind of oral tradition: the [glo:gm] teaches the players through play, and some people manage to go years playing a game before they even read any of the books at all.
-But that doesn't work so well if the [glo:gm] is *you*.
+RPGs are usually taught through a kind of oral tradition: the [abbr:gm] teaches the players through play, and some people manage to go years playing a game before they even read any of the books at all.
+But that doesn't work so well if the [abbr:gm] is *you*.
 While yes, you could seek out and play in a campaign using the system you want to learn, that'll take a long time, and might not even be feasible.